balenaltd/handbook/Scratch-Pad.md

 start-stop-daemon: /etc/resinApp.sh is already running
 ```

 We should look at what the user has in the CMD instruction to investigate the issue.
 With OpenRC, the same as systemd, we put user CMD instruction in /etc/resinApp.sh and run it as an OpenRC service.
 On init, OpenRC will execute the script (and store the PID at /var/run/resinapp.pid).
 When user restarts the service, OpenRC will stop the process with that PID and start the script again.
-These logs indicate something is wrong when OpenRC executes or kills `/etc/resinApp.sh` so we should start investigating on its content.
+These logs indicate something is wrong when OpenRC executes or kills `/etc/resinApp.sh` so we should start investigating from its content.

 # Canned Responses